brown-cs132-s13/labs/sql/README.md

 INSERT INTO people VALUES ('Sam', 'Birch', 20)
 ```

-Again, the server doesn't say much in response to an INSERT INTO.
+Again, the server doesn't say much in response to an `INSERT INTO`.

-SELECT is a little trickier, but a good metaphor might be "find me rows."
+`SELECT` is a little trickier, but a good metaphor might be "find me rows."
 It takes
 three components: a what (which columns, or `*` for all of them), a table, and a corollary
-clause called WHERE.
+clause called `WHERE`.
 It's clearer when it's written out:

 ```
 SELECT lastname FROM people WHERE age=20